Floating shelves are an ingenious way to add storage without taking up floor space.

 They are extremely versatile.
 With a little creativity, you can use them to organize and decorate your apartment in surprising ways.

-Are you ready to be inspired?
+Are you ready for some inspiration?

 For many people, the kitchen is the hub of activity.
-Food draws us together, sharing a meal and some conversation while we all pitch in to clean up the aftermath.
+Food draws us together, sharing a meal and conversation while we all pitch in to clean up the aftermath.

 Gourmet kitchens with tons of storage aren’t a regular thing in apartments.
 In fact, it can be a real challenge trying to keep a smaller kitchen free of clutter.